-- A location (e.g., conference room) where the team may meet privately during the survey; - A telephone for team communications, preferably in the team meeting location;
+- A location (e.g., conference room) where the team may meet privately during the survey; - A telephone for team communications, preferably in the team meeting location; - A list of current inpatients, providing each patient's name, room number, diagnosis (es), admission date, age, attending physician, and other significant information as it applies to that patient.
+The Team Coordinator will explain to the CAH representative that in order to complete the survey within the allotted time it is important the survey team is given this information as soon as possible, and request that it be no later than 3 hours after the request is made.
+SAs may develop a worksheet to give to the CAH for obtaining this information; - A list of department heads with their locations and telephone numbers; - A copy of the CAH's organizational chart; - The names and addresses of all off-site locations operating under the same CCN;

-- A list of inpatients, providing each patient's name, room number, diagnosis (es), admission date, age, attending physician, and other significant information as it applies to that patient.
-The team coordinator will explain to the CAH representative that in order to complete the survey within the allotted time it is important the survey team is given this information as soon as possible, and request that it be no later than 3 hours after the request is made.
-SAs may develop a worksheet to give to the facility for obtaining this information; - A list of department heads with their locations and telephone numbers; - A copy of the facility's organizational chart; - The names and addresses of all off-site locations operating under the same provider number; - The CAH'S infection control plan; - A list of employees; - The medical staff bylaws and rules and regulations; - A list of contracted services; and - A copy of the facility's floor plan, indicating the location of patient care and treatment areas
+- The CAH's infection control plan; - A list of employees; - The medical staff bylaws and rules and regulations; - A list of contracted services; and - A copy of the CAH's floor plan, indicating the location of patient care and treatment areas. - The Team Coordinator will inform the CAH that this is not an all-inclusive list and other documents/manuals may be requested throughout the survey depending on potential issues that may be identified.